3.2 Administration and governance

 Ministries

-The main partner of MLPSFSP in the implementation of policies for employment and entrepreneurship at the level of the Government of the Republic of Croatia is the Ministry of Economy and Sustainable Development (MESD).
-MESD carries out administrative and other activities related to small and medium-sized entrepreneurship, crafts, cooperatives, promotion of exports and foreign investments, and the promotion of competitiveness in the field of small and medium-sized entrepreneurship.
-MEEC also operates in the field of international co-operation in crafts and small and medium-sized entrepreneurship.
+The MLPSFSP’s primary partner for implementing employment and entrepreneurship policies at the government level is the Ministry of Economy and Sustainable Development (MESD).
+The MESD carries out administrative and other activities related to small and medium-sized entrepreneurship, crafts, and cooperatives, as well as promotion of exports, foreign investments, and competitiveness in this sector.
+The MESD is also involved in international cooperation in crafts and small and medium-sized entrepreneurship.

 Agencies

-- Institute for Expert Evaluation, Professional Rehabilitation and Employment of People with Disabilities,
+- Institute for Expert Evaluation, Professional Rehabilitation and Employment of People with Disabilities

-- Institute for Occupational Safety Improvement.
+- Institute for the Improvement of Occupational Safety

 Local and regional level